Basca4ril/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home - Changes directory from working directory to home directory 3-listfiles - List contents of directory in long format 4-listmorefiles - List hiddent contents of current directory
+2-bring_me_home - Changes directory from working directory to home directory 3-listfiles - List contents of directory in long format 4-listmorefiles - List hiddent contents of current directory 5-listfilesdigitonly - List hiddent contents of current directory with user and group ids displayed numerically